rjinaga/dotnet-service-project-template/README.md

 # dotnet-service-project-template
-.NET project structure/template to create well maintainable and scalable microservice.
+.NET project structure/template to create well maintainable, clean and scalable microservice.

 This project structure is built using following princples:
 Dependency Inversion,